reinator/tutorial_metabarcoding/_pages/curated.md

 # Now,

 It's time for you and your team to gather all the results and make a final presentation. **I have some extra results for your species**: it's the final curated primary assembly (haplotigs are not curated at the moment).
+For the curated assembly you have available the following files:

+* The statistics general statistics: `~/Share/<species_id>_data/HiC/curated/*.curated_primary.fa.stats`
+* The file to be open with PretextView to see the HiC heatmap: `~/Share/<species_id>_data/HiC/curated/*.pretext`
+* The BUSCO results: `~/Share/<species_id>_data/HiC/curated/BUSCO/short_summary.specific..BUSCO.txt`

-So you have the curated results,a BUSCO run for it and the final curated Hi-C heatmap.
+So you have the curated statistics, a BUSCO run for it and the final curated Hi-C heatmap.
 So I want you to gather ALL the results for your species and make a final presentation answering all the questions bellow:

      1\.
 What is the name of your species?
 And what else have you learned online for it (do a small search to find a picture and maybe some interesting evolutionary facts about it)?